-Instantly access the Liability in Concussion Care 101 Guide for more information on how to protect your senior living facility from potential risk.
+Instantly access the Liability in Concussion Care 101 Guide for more information on how to protect your senior living facility or home health agency from potential risk.

 94% of physicians agree that it’s important to regularly screen all individuals 65+ for cognitive impairments.
 Without regular cognitive impairment screening, serious cognitive disorders such as dementia will go undiagnosed and therefore left untreated which could significantly impact these individuals’ quality of life.

-Help protect your facility from risk of undiagnosed cognitive conditions by including Cognitive Impairment Screener (CIS)™, a 10-minute, online cognitive screening tool (for ages up to 80) in your risk management program.
+Help protect your facility or home health agency from risk of undiagnosed cognitive conditions by including Cognitive Impairment Screener (CIS)™, a 10-minute, online cognitive screening tool (for ages up to 80) in your risk management program.

 Easily incorporate concussion management and cognitive impairment screening in your risk management program without disruption.
 ImPACT baseline testing and Cognitive Impairment Screener can be administered to new and existing residents or patients (up to age 80) as part of pre-admission assessments and annual physical exams.